 The restoration of Unity Temple will serve as a model of best practices for modern conservation, exemplifying the challenge of restoring a building that has had previous, extensive restorations, as well as the challenge of closely matching original materials and finishes.
 The project will be documented through digital photographs, and by a professional videographer who will record restoration activities and interview key individuals engaged in the process.
 The video will be made available to students, field researchers, and preservation practitioners interested in learning about the restoration of Unity Temple.

 Unity Temple will close to the public May 30, 2015.
-The restoration is expected to be completed in the Fall 2016.
+The restoration is expected to be completed in Fall 2016.